KamaniBhavin/replay/readme.md

 To install Replay, you will need to follow these steps:

+Either use a pre-built extension from the source code named `dist.zip`

+or

 1. Clone the repository from Github using the following command:

 ```bash